Homelessness rises in Argentina’s capital amid crisis

 “You keep laughing, you will be right next to me soon,” he sometimes tells people with a laugh.

 Garcia has been living on the street of a middle-class Buenos Aires’ neighborhood for four years since losing an administrative job.
-Nowadays, he survives by repairing home appliances or disassembling them to sell the scraps and shares the improvised shack with 77-year-old retiree Maria Ortega.
+Nowadays, he survives by repairing home appliances or disassembling them to sell the scraps.
+He shares the improvised shack with 77-year-old retiree Maria Ortega.

 Garcia also believed his living conditions would improve after the change of government.